A deeper look at perceptual inference

 Again, the above distributions mean for instance that \(p(o_i) = P(O = o_i) = \omega_i\), i.e., \(\pmb{\omega}\) is a vector of probabilities.

-As stated before, the optimal way, according to AIF, for an agent to arrive at the probabilities for its mental states is by using Bayes’ theorem:
+As stated before, the optimal way, according to AIF, for an agent to arrive at the probabilities for controller states is by using Bayes’ theorem:

 $$p(s \mid o) = \frac{p(o, s)}{p(o)} = \frac{p(o \mid s)p(s)}{p(o)} = \frac{p(o \mid s)p(s)}{\sum_s p(o \mid s)p(s)}$$

-\(p(o, s)\) is the brains generative model.
-It models how observations and mental states are related in general.
+\(p(o, s)\) is the brains generative model (we will later add action to the model).
+It models how observations and controller states are related in general.
 It packs all information needed for perceptual inference.

 \(p(o, s) = p(o \mid s)p(s)\) where:

-• \(p(s)\) is the agent’s expectations, “priors”, about the probabilities of each possible mental state in the vector of all potential mental states \(\pmb{S}\) prior to an observation.
+• \(p(s)\) is the agent’s expectations, “priors”, about the probabilities of each possible controller state in the vector of all potential controller states \(\pmb{S}\) prior to an observation.

-• \(p(o \mid s)\), the likelihood, is the probability distribution of observations given a certain mental state \(s\).
+• \(p(o \mid s)\), the likelihood, is the probability distribution of observations given a certain controller state \(s\).

 The last piece of Bayes’ theorem is the evidence \(p(o)\).
 It is simply the overall probability of a certain observation \(o\).
-It would ideally need to be calculated using the law of total probability by summing up the contributions to \(p(o)\) from all possible mental states in \(\pmb{S}\):
+It would ideally need to be calculated using the law of total probability by summing up the contributions to \(p(o)\) from all possible controller states:

 $$p(o) = \sum_{s} p(o \mid s)p(s)$$

-Since there is a large number of mental states, this sum would be very long making the evidence intractable.
+Since there is a large number of controller states (corresponding to an even larger number of system states), this sum would be very long making the evidence intractable.

 Some intuition